This page is available under these URLs:

 Students must enter the abstracts of their theses – written in both German and English – into the abstract application of the Central Information System (http://www.boku.ac.at/abstracts.html).
 After the Master's thesis has been registered, the Study Services will create a record, which can be edited using students' access permission.
 The supervisor is responsible for closing the record.

 You are expected to meet high standards of quality with your abstract as it will be displayed on the Internet and will thus form a part of BOKU’s international presentation.
 The popular science part of the abstract must be accessible to the general public in addition to experts.
-This part of the abstract will also be read aloud at the graduation ceremony.
 It is important that both the objective and the results of the thesis be properly conveyed.